eecs280staff/tutorials/docs/setup_vscode.md

 ## Create a project
 To create a VS Code project, create a folder (directory).
-There are many ways to create folders and files: Finder AKA File Explorer, VS Code graphical user interface, VS Code integrated terminal, and the system terminal.
-We'll use the terminal.
+There are many ways to create folders: Finder AKA File Explorer, VS Code interface, VS Code integrated terminal, and the system terminal.
+We'll use the system terminal.

 **macOS:** Open the Terminal application.